Key takeaways

 24-48 hrs

-The Fast Checklist: What to Verify on the First Call
+The Fast Checklist: What to Verify Before You Hire

 Homeowners get burned when they choose based on urgency alone and skip verification.
 Emergencies are stressful, but the first call should still produce concrete proof.
-If a company cannot provide these items quickly, move on.
+A legitimate restoration company will provide these items quickly and without resistance.
+If they cannot, move on to the next call.

-- State license status where required, plus business legal name and active registration
+- State license status where required, plus the business legal name and active registration

-- Insurance certificates for general liability and workers' compensation
+- Insurance certificates for general liability and workers' compensation, verified with the issuing insurer

-- Written scope before major demolition or rebuild begins
+- Written scope of work before major demolition or rebuild begins, with specific materials and methods listed

-- Moisture-readings plan with daily logs and progress photos
+- Moisture-readings plan with baseline measurements, daily logs, drying goals, and progress photos

-- Clear payment schedule tied to milestones, not vague promises
+- Clear payment schedule tied to documented milestones, not verbal promises or vague estimates

 Why Speed and Documentation Matter More Than the Cheapest Bid